portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-5039 - Fix PX OCI uninstall when shared volumes are in use
 * PWX-5153 - In Rancher, automatically manage container volume mounts if one of the cluster node restarts

+## 1.3.3-rc2

+***NOTE***

+This release comes with an updated kernel driver and thus will require node restarts after an upgrade.
+* Handle cases where more than 180 volumes remain attached to a PX node across restarts

 ## 1.3.2

 This is a patch release with bug fixes handling sharedv4 related issues